Toufool/AutoSplit/README.md

 - Each split image can have different thresholds, pause times, delay split times, loop amounts, and can be flagged.
 - These settings are handled in the image's filename.
-- Custom thresholds are place between parenthesis `()` in the filename and the custom thresholds checkbox must be checked.
-All images must have a custom threshold if the box is checked.
+- Custom thresholds are place between parenthesis `()` in the filename.
+This value will override the default threshold.
-- Custom pause times are placed between square brackets `[]` in the filename and the custom pause times checkbox must be checked.
-All images must have a custom threshold if the box is checked.
+- Custom pause times are placed between square brackets `[]` in the filename.
+This value will override the default pause time.
 - Custom delay times are placed between hash signs `##` in the filename.
 Note that these are in milliseconds.
 For example, a 10 second split delay would be `#10000#`.
 You cannot skip or undo splits during split delays.
 - Image loop amounts are placed between at symbols `@@` in the filename.
 For example, a specific image that you want to split 5 times in a row would be `@5@`.
 The current loop # is conveniently located beneath the current split image.
 - Flags are placed between curly brackets `{}` in the filename.
 Multiple flags are placed in the same set of curly brackets.
 Current available flags: